-This brief uses the term "micro, small, and medium enterprises" (MSMEs) to refer to the businesses surveyed for this research, in line with the terminology used by multilateral institutions such as the International Finance Corporation and the United Nations.
-Although many countries have different official definitions of MSMEs (including the Philippines, where the government of The Philippines officially classifies MSMEs by their total assets) DAI applied a standardized definition for consistency across all survey countries, based on the number of full-time, part-time, or seasonal employees or workers (including the respondent): micro (one employee), small (two to nine) employees), and medium (10 to 249 employees).
+Enterprises recognized the importance of embracing new digital tools during COVID-19.
+Eighty-three percent of surveyed online MSMEs cited that Facebook apps helped them adapt to the COVID-19 environment and ii This report uses the term "micro, small, and medium enterprises" (MSMEs) to refer to the businesses surveyed for this research, in line with terminology used by multilateral institutions such as the International Finance Corporation and the United Nations.
+Although many countries have different official definitions of MSMEs (including the Philippines, where the government of The Philippines officially classifies MSMEs by their total assets) DAI applied a standardized definition for consistency across all survey countries, based on the number of full-time, part-time, or seasonal employees or workers (including the respondent): micro (1 employee), small (2-9 employees), and medium (10-249 employees).

-v This survey collected evidence directly from 1,000 MSME owners and top-level managers in the Philippines to understand how MSMEs have used digital tools to carry out business activities, how their digital tool use changed during the COVID-19 pandemic, and the challenges both offline and online MSMEs face in using digital tools.
+This survey collected evidence directly from 1,000 MSME owners and top-level managers in the Philippines to understand how MSMEs have used digital tools to carry out business activities, how their digital tool use changed during the COVID-19 pandemic, and the challenges both offline and online MSMEs face in using digital tools.

-reported the same about mobile banking.
-Surveyed online MSMEs reported using Facebook apps for conducting various business activities about which they were asked such as: marketing to customers (55 percent), communicating with customers (52 percent), and conducting customer research (44 percent) in the past 30 days.
+51 percent reported the same about mobile banking.
+Online MSMEs reported using Facebook apps across the spectrum of business activities, such as: marketing to customers (55 percent), communicating with customers (52 percent), and conducting customer research (44 percent).

-Survey results show that connectivity was a key barrier affecting surveyed MSMEs digital tool use.
-For surveyed online and offline MSMEs alike, poor or no internet connectivity was the most frequently reported difficulty that they faced in using digital tools (61 percent and 19 percent respectively).
-However, additional difficulties were also reported amongst surveyed offline MSMEs - the perceived lack of relevance for digital tools (16 percent) and the high costs of digital tools (14 percent).
-Additionally, both surveyed online and offline MSMEs were interested in learning more about digital tools to enhance their customer-facing work.
-Seventy-six percent of surveyed online MSMEs and 47 percent of surveyed offline MSMEs reported that they were interested in learning more about using digital tools to find new customers; 71 percent of surveyed online MSMEs and 42 percent of surveyed offline MSMEs reported the same about communicating with customers, as did 70 percent of surveyed online MSMEs and 45 percent of surveyed offline MSMEs about marketing their business.
+Survey results show that connectivity is a key barrier affecting MSME digital tool use.
+For online and offline MSMEs alike, poor or no internet connectivity was the most frequently reported difficulty that they faced in using digital tools (61 percent and 19 percent respectively).
+However, additional difficulties were also reported amongst offline MSMEs - the perceived lack of relevance for digital tools (16 percent) and the high costs of digital tools (14 percent).
+Additionally, both online and offline MSMEs were interested in learning more about digital tools to enhance their customer-facing work.
+Seventy-six percent of online MSMEs and 47 percent of offline MSMEs reported that they were interested in learning more about using digital tools to find new customers; 71 percent of online MSMEs and 42 percent of offline MSMEs reported the same about communicating with customers, as did 70 percent of online MSMEs and 45 percent of offline MSMEs about marketing their business.
 This finding reinforces the importance of working directly with MSMEs to build their digital skills on topics that they are most interested in and that - by extension - have the most relevance to their work.